SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_4_protect_app.md

       "authenticationType": "xsuaa",
       "scope": "$XSAPPNAME.Display"
     }

     ```

     These are just basic settings.
 For more information, see SAP Help Portal [Application Router Configuration](https://help.sap.com/docs/btp/sap-business-technology-platform/application-security-descriptor-configuration-syntax) and [@sap/approuter on npmjs](https://www.npmjs.com/package/@sap/approuter).

-4. Right-click on the projects `mta.yaml` file and choose **Build MTA project**.
+4. Right-click on the project's `mta.yaml` file and choose **Build MTA project**.

 5. Deploy your `mta_archives/sapbtphelloworldui5_0.0.1.mtar` to your Cloud Foundry space.

     Make sure you are logged into your Cloud Foundry subaccount.

     It takes a while to complete the task.
-You will see a success message in the console once it's done.
+You will see a success message in the console once the process is complete.

 6. Open your Subaccount in the SAP BTP Cockpit and select **HTML5 Applications** on the left navigation pane.